What Are the Best Wooden Arrows?

 There are few things you should keep in mind about this arrow (and the previous arrow, actually):

 - Broadheads are super, super sharp, and a lot of ranges don't allow them.
+I'd even say that most ranges won't allow them.
 A broadhead arrow tip is literally meant to penetrate resistant surfaces, and for that reason, they tear the heck out of a target.
 Archery ranges don't like that, and will usually disallow broadheads.
 You're allowed to use bullet tips and field points, but no broadheads.
 So even though the broadheads on these are only 1/2-inch-thick, these arrows are not a good choice for the range.
 If you are going to use these for target archery, they're more for use with a target bag (and even then, they'll do some damage!).

 - They are, however, a good (and elegant) choice for hunting small-to-medium sized game—IF you know what you're doing.
 If you're a new hunter, you're probably better off going with a new broadhead, because broadhead technology has come a long way, and they're basically razor blades on the end of an arrow.
 The broadheads on these are sharp, but not that *that* sharp.
 If you're a sharp-shooter and can place an arrow wherever you want, these are a good option for hunting.
 (By the way, if you're looking for hunting arrows with fantastic broadheads, check out Carbon Express arrows.
 I like them a lot.)

 The Green Turkey Feather Cedar Arrows are another handsome pick, and they have some truly fantastic features: